Skip to content

 Recipes

 The following code snippets demonstrate certain common tasks.
-There is often more than one way to accomplish the same thing, so several variants will be shown.
-Many blog posts on this site include the code used to generate the charts and studies.
+There is often more than one way to accomplish the same thing, so several variants may be shown.
+Many blog posts on this site include the actual code used to generate the charts and studies.
 Watch this page for more ‘recipes’ to be added in the future.

 var server = new CsiBarServer(@"c:\data\csi\current");

-series = server.LoadSymbol("ES");
+BarSeries series = server.LoadSymbol("ES");

 series = server.LoadSymbol("GC", new DateTime(2020, 1, 1));

-series = server.LoadSymbol("US", new DateTime(1984, 1, 1), new DateTime(1987, 12, 31));
+series = server.LoadSymbol("US", new DateTime(1987, 1, 1), new DateTime(1987, 12, 31));

-data = server.LoadSymbols("ES", "GC", "US");
+BarSeriesCollection data = server.LoadSymbols("ES", "GC", "US");

 data = server.LoadSymbols(new DateTime(2020, 1, 1), "ES", "GC", "US");